kengraf/unh-it718-docker/README.md

 ## Setup
 It's assumed you are running in GCP Cloudshell as it provides builtin Go, Docker, and Kubernetes support.
-Your cloudshell should be associated with a fully authorized project.
+Your cloudshell should be associated with a fully authorized project and located in your preferred region.
 The following commands are provided for your conveniance.
 ```
 gcloud projects create YOUR_PROJECT_ID
 gcloud config set project YOUR_PROJECT_ID
 gcloud services list --available
 gcloud services enable container.googleapis.com
+gcloud config set compute/zone compute-zone
 ```
 [Docker cheat sheet](https://dockerlabs.collabnix.com/docker/cheatsheet/)
 [Kubenetes cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)